 At the end of this trail, you must take another real road with a steep slope that leads to the vicinity of the recreational area of Santa Cristina (Guía).
 Here some fun trails await us to go down with our Enduro or All Mountain bike.

 Then you must continue through the pasture of Santa María de Guía, with trails that go up and down, keeping us close to 500m of altitude.
 Later, you will begin to descend towards a mountain top where the aborigines gathered to discuss their decisions, very close to the famous anthill.
+This place is named the Tagoror de El Gallego.
 At this point we have spectacular views of Las Palmas de Gran Canaria, San Felipe and the Guía mountain.

 Then the final descent begins with a surprise.
-A new royal road that takes us up some zigzagging rocky stairs to the beach of San Felipe.
+An ancient royal road that takes us up some zigzagging rocky stairs to the beach of San Felipe.
 From here you will have exclusive sea views, since very few locals have enjoyed them.

 The route has a distance of 34.31km.
 We did it in about 4:40 hours at a leisurely pace with 3 stops.
 The accumulated difference is 1290m positive.
 Regarding the technical level necessary to do the tour with an enduro bike it would be medium, and with an All Mountain, medium-high, since the descent from the aboriginal area of Santa María de Guía is quite complicated, although you can walk.